Homeschool for Little or Nothing

 To build speed, put on a PBS show or other show your child likes on TV or a DVD, turn on the captions and turn off the sound.
 You may want to leave the sound on the first few times until your child gets the idea.

 Watch the videos of classic literature to spark interest.
 Check your library for videos and also check the TV listings.

 Spark Notes (Study Guides for Literature and other subjects) are available online, free to download and print.

 Writng--There are lots of things you can do here that don't cost a thing.
 Writing letters to Grandma, Emails to friends, making a list, making a birthday card, etc. all fall into writing.
-Have your child journal every day (have a topic of the day if your child doesn't know what to write about--try this site: Writing Prompts/Journal Topics.)
+Have your child journal every day.

 Check out the book, Games for Writing: Playful Ways to Help Your Child Learn to Write, by Peggy Kaye, from your library.

 I found The First Anti-Coloring Book: Creative Activities for Ages 6 and Up (Anti-Coloring Book).
 The pages can be used to finish the drawings for pre-readers or as journal or creativie writing prompts for older children.

 For children who don't write yet (or even those who do) you can have your child dictate a story, email, letter, or whatever to you and you can type or write it down.
 Again, you can have your child use a prompt, or just whatever your child wants to write at the time.